Samirnunes/data-science/machine_learning/book_recommendation/README.md

 ## Idea

 We will make a book recommendation system based in the user's last read books.
 Our final objective is to recommend 10 books for each person.
-For this, we will first clusterize the books using K-Means algorithm after making PCA (Principal Component Analysis).
+For this, we will clusterize the books using the K-Means algorithm after making PCA (Principal Component Analysis).
 This will be made by considering some characteristics:

 - Year of Publication
 - Mean Age of Readers by Book